anon140103/logistic_growth/README.md

 3.  **Plot data and assess the fit of the model**

     The estimates derived from these linear approximations can now be used to create a logistic growth model.
-We can then be compare this to the actual growth data plotted in Step 1.
+We can then compare this to the actual growth data plotted in Step 1.
 By plotting the log-transformed data, we can compare the model with the observed data.

     ```{r}